Dan Allan, P.Geol.

-Donna Phillips has thirty years of professional experience in business with a particular focus in the areas of finance, corporate planning, land negotiations, business development, government relations, stakeholder/community relations and Indigenous negotiations in the energy industry.
-Ms. Phillips is the Executive Vice President, Corporate Development of Pacific Canbriam Energy a company with an organic growth story now producing >40,000 barrels of oil equivalent per day.
+Donna Phillips has over thirty years of professional experience in business with particular focus in the areas of finance, ESG, Indigenous relations, business development, government relations, stakeholder/ community relations and land negotiations in the energy industry.
+Ms. Phillips is the Executive Vice President, Corporate Development of Pacific Canbriam Energy Limited, a company with an organic natural gas growth story now producing >40,000 barrels of oil equivalent per day.

-Prior to joining Canbriam in 2007, Donna held the position of Director and Vice President, Land at Direct Energy/Centrica Canada Ltd. She began her oil and gas career in Finance at SaskOil, following which she worked in Corporate Planning, Asset Management and Land at Wascana Energy/CanOxy (now Nexen).
+Prior to joining Canbriam in 2007, Donna held the position of Director and Vice President, Land at Direct Energy/Centrica Canada Ltd. She began her oil and gas career in Finance at SaskOil, following which she worked in Corporate Planning, Asset Management and Land at Wascana Energy/CanOxy (now Nexen/CNOOC).

-Ms. Phillips holds a Bachelor of Administration from the University of Regina and a CPA CMA certification and the Institute of Corporate Directors Director designation (ICD.D).
+Ms. Phillips holds a Bachelor of Administration from the University of Regina, a CPA CMA certification and the Institute of Corporate Directors Director designation (ICD.D).

 Jennifer Keturakis is the Corporate Vice President at Integrated Sustainability with over 20 years of professional experience working in the regulatory, sustainability, and environmental fields.
 Her range of experience spans from environmental consulting, to reviewing and assessing applications and compliance, to operational programs.
 As a former provincial regulator, Jennifer has comprehensive legislative experience including in-depth knowledge of the Oil and Gas Conservation Act, the Oil Sands Conservation Act, the Environmental Protection and Enhancement Act, the Water Act, and the Public Lands Act.
 Her comprehensive knowledge of the oil and gas industry and her passion for sustainability ultimately narrowed her career path to pursue a role in water management where she could contribute to the responsible development within the industry.
 Jennifer’s industry connections, personability, and powerful communication skills have contributed to increased industry collaboration, where she has built a proven track record for conducting successful liaison across industry operators, stakeholders, and government agencies.